 6. Articles may be rejected without review if the Editor considers the article obviously not suitable for publication.

-7. The editor of the Communications in Nonlinear Analysis is responsible for deciding which of the articles submitted to the Communications in Nonlinear Analysis should be published.
+7. The editor of the CCCS is responsible for deciding which of the articles submitted to the CCCS should be published.

-8. The editor may be guided by the policies of the Communications in Nonlinear Analysis 's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+8. The editor may be guided by the policies of the CCCS's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.

 9. The editor confers with other editors or reviewers in making this decision.